mstksg/inCode/copy/entries/story-of-shapes.md

 a result of the consumption.
 For *optparse-applicative* parser, it's the actual parsed command line arguments given by the user at runtime.
-But sometimes it's more complicated: for the technical List functor, the "non-determinism" functor, the "shape" is the number of options to choose from, and the "result" (to use precise semantics) is the non-deterministic choice that you eventually pick or iterate over.
+But sometimes it's more complicated: for the technical List functor, the "non-determinism" functor, the "shape" is the number of options to choose from and the order you get them in, and the "result" (to use precise semantics) is the non-deterministic choice that you eventually pick or iterate over.

 So, the "result" can become a bit confusing to generalize.
 So, in my mind, I usually reduce the definitions to: